BjornW/admin-email-as-from-address/readme.txt

 == Changelog ==
 #### 1.2 - November 16, 2016
 - Created General settings option fields to set From sender name and From sender email address.
 The filters aeafa_mail_from and aeafa_mail_from_name will still override these fields.
+Props Ramon Fincken.
+See also the included screenshot-2.png

 #### 1.1 - November 15, 2016
 - Made the plugin extensible using filters.
 These filters are available: aeafa_mail_from and aeafa_mail_from_name